NETWAYS/ansible-collection-elasticstack/README.md

     paths:
       - /var/log/messages
 ```
+You can optionally add `fields` to every input as well.

 * *beats_target_hosts*: Only use when this role is used standalone.
 When used in combination with our other roles, the target hosts will be determined automatically.
 Use a YAML list. (default: `- localhost`)
 * *beats_elasticsearch_output_port*: Port of Elasticsearch to send events to (Default: `9200`)